networknt/light-doc/content/development/best-practices/swagger2.md

 To enable [light-codegen][] to generate meaningful code and utilize the full potential of the [light-rest-4j][] framework, the author of the Swagger 2.0 specification should follow the best practices below.

+### Guidelines

+- clear and easily readable by architects, analysts, developers
+- well documented, with explanations provided in description tags
+- adhere to OpenAPI specifications - v2.0 at the time of this writing
+- use a design which lends itself to a clean and easily consumable object model

 ### Security First

 Often API designers focus on functionalities and add security later on.
 We would encourage to follow security first